New NHS staff will be trained and regulated properly, vows Sunak

 The PM has unveiled a plan to see more than 300,000 extra nurses, doctors and other staff employed in the NHS in England in coming years.

-The Prime Minister has insisted people being brought into new roles in the NHS will be “trained properly and they’ll be regulated properly”.
+The Prime Minister has insisted people being brought into new roles in the NHS will be trained and regulated properly as he said the Tories can be trusted with the health service.

 The Government has published its plan for a massive shake-up in how the NHS recruits and retains staff, promising thousands more workers, some of whom will train on the job.

-Rishi Sunak told reporters on a visit to Addenbrooke’s Hospital in Cambridge that the General Medical Council (GMC) will bring new roles like physician associates into its remit as regulator so they can prescribe.
+Rishi Sunak told reporters on a visit to Addenbrooke’s Hospital in Cambridge that the General Medical Council (GMC) will bring new roles like physician associates into its remit, so they can prescribe.

 He said “that’s what having a modern workforce is about”, adding: “It’s about adapting to how people’s health needs to be treated and if you talk to some of the people that I was talking to earlier, they’re doing all these new roles.